 Common Name: Swamp Rose Mallow

-Hibiscus moscheutos is a perennial plant that can grow up to 2.50 metres tall.
+Hibiscus moscheutos is a perennial plant producing a few to many stems that can become woody, especially near the base; it can grow up to 2.50 metres tall.

 Prefers a well-drained humus rich fertile soil in a sheltered position in full sun[